 The pro forma condensed combined financial data also does not give effect to any costs savings that could result from the combination of the companies.
 SPX management estimates that the combined company can achieve approximately \$125.0 million of annualized cost savings in the first full year following the acquisition, and \$175.0 million of annualized cost savings in the second full year following the acquisition.
-These costs savings include three categories of estimated annual savings in the second full year; savings associated with headcount reductions of \$120.0 million, reduction in duplicative corporate costs of \$20.0 million, and manufacturing, distribution and sourcing rationization of \$35.0 million.
-These savings estimates are based upon assumptions made by SPX management using available public information of the Company, certain comparative peer group information of SPX, and SPX's own internal information.
+These costs savings include three categories of estimated annual savings in the second full year; savings associated with head count reductions of \$120.0 million, reduction in duplicative corporate costs of \$20.0 million, and manufacturing, distribution and sourcing rationization of \$35.0 million.
+These savings estimates are based upon assumptions made by SPX management using available public information of the Company, certain comparative peer group information of the Company, and SPX's own internal information.
+The savings associated with head count reductions were estimated by multiplying a 10% reduction in the Company's employees, or approximately 3,000 employees, by \$40 thousand per employee.
+The savings per employee were based on SPX's salary data and assumptions related to the Company's salary structure.
+SPX believes that the head count reductions are possible given its own experience over the past two years and the Company's head count levels compared to various peer companies.
+The savings to reduce duplicate corporate costs approximates SPX's own corporate office expenses.
+Duplicative corporate costs would include duplicative executive positions, facilities, overlap of other corporate functions, and various external fees and costs.
+Savings from manufacturing, distribution and sourcing were based upon material cost reductions of 2.5% on an estimated \$1.4 billion of material purchases by the Company.
+SPX estimated the Company's material purchases at 50% of the Company's cost of goods sold in the fiscal year ended August 31, 1997.
+The 2.5% material cost reduction was based upon the savings realized by SPX in its own sourcing program over the past two vears.

-SPX (a) The Company Historical Pro forma Combined (b) The Company Pro forma Equivalent (c) Income (loss) per common share from continuing operations (primary) (d)(e): Three months ended November 30, 1997 Year ended August 31, 1997 \$ (5.02) (3.22) \$ 0.52 (0.75) \$ (1.11) (3.81) \$(0.54) (1.83)
+THE COMPANY PRO FORMA THE COMPANY PRO FORMA

+SPX(A) HISTORICAL COMBINED(B) EQUIVALENT(C)

+Income (loss) per common share from continuing operations(d)(e):

+Basic / /a =a\ /o o=\

+Six months ended February 28, 1998 . , \$ 0.94 \$(0.72) \$(0.35)

+Year ended August 31, 1997 (3.65) (0.75) (3.99) (1.91)

+Diluted

+Six months ended February 28, 1998 (4.20) 0.93 (0.72) (0.35)

+Year ended August 31, 1997 (3.65) (0.75) (3.99) (1.91)

-Dividends per common share (f):
+Dividends per common share(f): , , , , , ,

-Three months ended
+Six months ended February 28, 1998 0.45

-November 30, 1997 0.225

-Year ended August 31, 1997 0.20 0.89 0.20 0.10
+Year ended August 31, 1997 0.30 0.89 0.30 0.14

 Book value per common share:

-November 30, 1997 (3.63) 14.84 27.40 13.14
+February 28, 1998 (3.46) 14.90 26.41 12.67

-August 31, 1997 1.09 14.60 25.96 12.45
+August 31, 1997 1.89 14.48 25.56 12.26